 Does the current coronavirus pandemic make it more important to have life insurance?

-Anyone who provides care or financial support to other family members should have enough life insurance to replace that support for as long as it's needed.
+Anyone who provides care or financial support to their family members should have enough life insurance to replace that support for as long as it's needed.
 Married couples — even those without kids — can also use life insurance to ensure that each spouse can maintain their joint standard of living even if the other passes away.

-If you aren't married or have any dependents, life insurance is probably not essential for you.
+If you aren't married and don't have any dependents, life insurance is probably not essential for you.
 However, consider that your situation may change in the near future.
 If you have a parent whom you expect to support in their old age or a significant other whom you plan to marry, those ties may justify obtaining coverage ahead of time.